 The GHG emissions calculation has been done in accordance with the GHG Protocol (Corporate Standard).
-The organizational boundary has been set in agreement with the "control approach", through which 100% of the GHG emissions from operations over which we have full control are accounted for.
+The organisational boundary has been set in agreement with the "control approach", through which 100% of the GHG emissions from operations over which we have full control are accounted for.

 As per our reporting boundary, the data of all our active subsidiaries and their respective branches has been accounted for.
+Emissions since 2018 have been included.